Belonging to separate parties, twin sisters run for office

 Even as adults, you can still catch them finishing each other's sentences.

-“Left wing and the right wing belong to the same bird,” Jessica and Monica say together.
+“The left wing and the right wing belong to the same bird," Jessica and Monica say together.

 The sisters say they refuse to write each other off simply because of their party affiliations.